FAQS for Lab Courses

 Who is required to take a lab course?

-All students writing a thesis must take a lab course, as well as students in the Cognitive Science (MBB) track, and the Social and Cognitive Neuroscience track if in the Class of 2014 or earlier.
+All students writing a thesis must take a lab course, as well as students in the Cognitive Science (MBB) track, and the Cognitive Neuroscience & Evolutionary Psychology (Life Sciences) track if in the Class of 2014 or earlier.
 Non-thesis students in the Class of 2015 or later can choose to take Psy 1901 OR a Lab Course to meet their Research Methods requirement.
 Click here to see the Class of 2015 requirements.
-If you are in the General track and not pursuing a thesis, a lab course is highly recommended, but not required.
+If you are in the General track or Cognitive Neuroscience & Evolutionary Psychology track and are not pursuing a thesis, a lab course is highly recommended, but not required.
 It is an excellent way to gain research experience and develop relationships with faculty, graduate students, and researchers in a lab. top

 How many lab courses can I take as an undergraduate?